SOURCING SUSTAINABLE.

 SOCIAL

-Our approach to sourcing takes into consideration negative impacts that supply chains can have on communities.
-Instead we aim to have a positive impact on people and the environment through sourcing domestically from farmers and suppliers we know and trust.
+Our approach to sourcing considers the negative impacts that supply chains can have on communities.
+We aim to have a positive impact on people and the environment by sourcing domestically from farmers and suppliers we know and trust.

 ENVIRONMENTAL

-Biological perseveration, energy conservation, pollution regulation, water footprint reduction and carbon sequestration are all factors that we look for in our partner vendors.
-We are actively searching for ingredients that are carbon negative and grown through using regenerative agriculture.
+We look for biological perseveration, energy conservation, pollution regulation, water footprint reduction, and carbon sequestration in all of our partner vendors.
+We are continuously searching for ingredients that are carbon negative and grown using regenerative agriculture.

 ECONOMIC

-We ensure that all of our ingredients come from sources that treat their workers fairly and equitably.
-We recognize that supply chains have been instrumental in the economic exploitation of agricultural workers, and we understand our role in delivering positive economic benefits to our entire supply chain
+We guarantee that all of our ingredients are sourced from places that treat their workers fairly and equitably.
+We recognize that supply chains have been instrumental in the economic exploitation of agricultural workers, and we understand our role in delivering positive economic benefits to our entire supply chain.

 IMPACT ASSESMENT